27.1: Regulation of Gene Expression in Bacteria

 Prokaryotic Attenuation and Riboswitches

-One such regulatory system is attenuation, whereby secondary stem-loop structures formed within the 5’ end of an mRNA being transcribed determine if transcription to complete the synthesis of this mRNA will occur and if this mRNA will be used for translation.
+One such regulatory system is attenuation, whereby secondary stem-loop structures formed at the 5’ end of an mRNA as it is being transcribed determine whether transcription will complete the synthesis of this mRNA and whether it will be used for translation.
 Beyond the transcriptional repression mechanism already discussed, attenuation also controls the expression of the trp operon in E. coli as shown in Figure \(\PageIndex{15}\).
-The trp operon regulatory region contains a leader sequence called trpL between the operator and the first structural gene, which has four stretches of RNA that can base pair with each other in different combinations.
+The trp operon regulatory region contains a leader sequence, trpL, between the operator and the first structural gene, which has four RNA stretches that can base-pair with each other in different combinations.
 When a terminator stem-loop forms, transcription terminates, releasing RNA polymerase from the mRNA.
-However, when an antiterminator stem-loop forms, this prevents the formation of the terminator stem-loop, so RNA polymerase can transcribe the structural genes.
+However, when an antiterminator stem-loop forms, it prevents the formation of the terminator stem-loop, allowing RNA polymerase to transcribe the structural genes.

 A related mechanism of concurrent regulation of transcription and translation in prokaryotes is the use of a riboswitch, a small region of noncoding RNA found within the 5’ end of some prokaryotic mRNA molecules, as shown in Figure \(\PageIndex{16}\).
 A riboswitch may bind to a small intracellular molecule to stabilize certain secondary structures of the mRNA molecule.
 The binding of the small molecule determines which stem-loop structure forms, thus influencing the completion of mRNA synthesis and protein synthesis.

-Riboswitches found within prokaryotic mRNA molecules can bind to small intracellular molecules, stabilizing certain RNA structures, and influencing either the completion of the synthesis of the mRNA molecule itself (left) or the protein made using that mRNA (right).
+Riboswitches found within prokaryotic mRNA molecules can bind to small intracellular molecules, stabilizing specific RNA structures and influencing either the completion of mRNA synthesis (left) or the protein produced from that mRNA (right).

 Figure \(\PageIndex{17}\) shows interactive iCn3D models of a series of bacterial riboswitches.
 They are described in the legend below.

-A. (Copyright; author via source).
-Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...Nh1Sv7oSSyC6Z6
+Guanine-responsive riboswitch bound to metabolite hypoxanthine (4FE5) A. (Copyright; author via source).
+Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...Nh1Sv7oSSyC6Z6 |

-B. (Copyright; author via source).
-Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...VbU9Vf6DUA4VE8
+Divalent cation-sensing regulatory RNA (2QBZ) B. (Copyright; author via source).
+Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...VbU9Vf6DUA4VE8 |

-C. (Copyright; author via source).
-Click the image for a popup or use this external link:https://structure.ncbi.nlm.nih.gov/i...wVntbdScP3VCF8
+Cyclid-di-GMP RNA riboswitch (3IRW) C. (Copyright; author via source).
+Click the image for a popup or use this external link:https://structure.ncbi.nlm.nih.gov/i...wVntbdScP3VCF8 |

-D. (Copyright; author via source).
-Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...w9T4K9ffK1NU27
+GlmS ribozyme bound to glucosamine-6-phosphate (2Z75) D. (Copyright; author via source).
+Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...w9T4K9ffK1NU27 |

-A: Guanine-responsive riboswitch bound to metabolite hypoxanthine (4FE5) - Hypothanine, involved in purine metabolism, is shown bound to RNA representing the 5' untranslated region of the xanthine phosphoribosyltransferase (xbt)/ xanthine-specific purine permease (pbux) genes that lead to transcription termination.
+A: Guanine-responsive riboswitch bound to metabolite hypoxanthine (4FE5) - Hypoxanthine, involved in purine metabolism, is shown bound to RNA representing the 5' untranslated region of the xanthine phosphoribosyltransferase (xbt)/ xanthine-specific purine permease (pbux) genes that lead to transcription termination.

-C: Bis-(3'-5')-cyclic dimeric guanosine monophosphate (c-di-GMP) is a second messenger in bacteria and regulates many cellular processes including the formation of biofilms.
+C: Bis-(3'-5')-cyclic dimeric guanosine monophosphate (c-di-GMP) is a second messenger in bacteria and regulates many cellular processes, including the formation of biofilms.
 The riboswitch shown here is from Vibrio cholerae.
 The U1 small nuclear ribonucleoprotein A is shown in cyan.
 Figure \(\PageIndex{18}\) shows a cartoon of the actual riboswitch in the 5' untranslated region of target genes

 References